pop up image

 • Improve flow efficiency

-Actually, by using lean pull principles, you can be much more predictable when planning your future work.
+By using Lean pull principles, you can be much more predictable when planning your future work.
 How is this possible?

 Pull systems allow you to collect historical data about your workflow and the average cycle time of tasks.